 Sustainability and social inclusion

-The ETF's efforts as a contributor to the international fora working towards the achievement of the sustainable development goals focuses on the capacity building of stakeholders in our partner countries in the EU's neighbouring regions, supported by a facilitated regional policy network of national stakeholders, representatives of international organisations, and representatives of the European Commission.
+As a contributor to the international fora working towards the achievement of the sustainable development goals, the ETF's efforts focus on the capacity building of stakeholders in its partner countries in the EU's neighbouring regions, supported by a facilitated regional policy network of national stakeholders, representatives of international organisations, and representatives of the European Commission.
 The aim is to establish policies and practices that enhance the role of human capital development in sustainability and social inclusion, emphasising its civic, social, and equity dimensions.

 The ETF is also a member of the Inter-Agency Group on Technical and Vocational Education and Training where we share information and develop methodologies and tools across a range of policy areas, including initiatives to improve the contribution of human capital development to sustainable social and economic development.